 - Many Scottish textual fields seem to have changed their case, why is this?

-It was felt appropriate as part of the specification change to bring more consistency to the products.
+Epoch 35 has also included an enhancement to bring consistency to the text fields.
 To this end, all textual fields will now be delievered in UPPER CASE independent of their submitting authority.

 - Why have I got more records in my supply?

 The background logic for AddressBase Plus was changed as part of the specification change.
 This means that all data sources; Local Authorities, Royal Mail and Valuation Office Agency, are now used to determine if an address record is live, and therefore should be part of the AddressBase Plus product.